HTTP-RPC/Kilo/README.md

 * `java.util.Set`
 * array/varargs

-Additionally, `java.util.Map`, bean, and record types are supported for [body content](#body-content).
+Additionally, `java.util.Map`, bean, record, and `org.w3c.dom.Document` types are supported for [body content](#body-content).
 Arguments of type `jakarta.servlet.http.Part` may be used with `POST` requests submitted as [multi-part form data](https://jakarta.ee/specifications/servlet/5.0/jakarta-servlet-spec-5.0#_MultipartConfig).

 Unspecified values are automatically converted to `0`, `false`, or the null character for primitive types. `Date` values are decoded from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.